-The Baseline Scenario shows projected Net County Cost exceeding discretionary revenues until FY 2026-27 and then again until the final year of the projection period - FY 2031-32.
-In the Optimistic Scenario, discretionary revenues are projected to exceed Net County Cost beginning in FY 2024-25.
+The Baseline Scenario shows projected Net County Cost exceeding discretionary revenues until FY 2026-27 and then again in FY 2029-30 and FY 2030-31.
+In the Optimistic Scenario, discretionary revenues are projected to exceed Net County Cost beginning in FY 2026-27 through the end of the forecast period.
 In the Conservative Scenario, Net County Cost is projected to exceed discretionary revenues throughout the forecast period.